Public Administration

 PA 6318.
 Principles of Public and Non-Profit Management.
 3 Semester Hours.

-A survey of the main body of literature in the nonprofit field.
-Topics may include mission design, budgeting, finance fiscal management, organizational design, human resource policies, legal issues, and ethics.
+This course is a survey of the main body of literature in the public and nonprofit fields.
+Topics may include mission design, budgeting, finance/fiscal management, organizational design, human resource policies, legal issues, and ethics.

 This course develops students' skills in assessing and managing the contemporary public sector environment at individual, group, and organizational levels.
-Topics include issues such as motivation, communication, leadership, human resource policy, external business analysis, and strategy formulation and implementation.
-The course also explores the dynamic interaction of these levels by focusing on topics such as organizational culture, human resources management, teams, job design, organizational development, and change.
+The course explores the dynamic interaction of these levels and may include topics such as organizational culture, human resources management, teams, job design, organizational development, and change.

 PA 7300.
 Directed Readings.
 3 Semester Hours.